 For more, you can watch some of the product announcements and talks from the customer summit below, or see the full playlist here.

-In this talk, Datadog product manager Priyanshi Gupta simulates a typical on-call workflow, pivoting between features like the Service Map, Trace Search & Analytics, and flame graphs to detect and debug errors.
+In this talk, Datadog product manager Priyanshi Gupta simulates a typical on-call workflow, pivoting between features like the Service Map, App Analytics, and flame graphs to detect and debug errors.
 In addition, Priyanshi announces some exciting additions to Datadog’s APM and distributed tracing offerings, from support for new languages (PHP and .NET) to our brand-new runtime metrics feature, which surfaces detailed data from your application’s runtime environment.

 Datadog product manager Stephen Lechner unveils a number of new log management features, including a way to unify logs and traces more tightly than ever.
 Datadog’s tracing libraries can now inject trace IDs into the logs generated while processing a request, automatically deep-linking log events and traces to provide instant, request-level context.
 In addition, Stephen also introduces the nested pipelines feature, which allows a team to independently organize and manage a number of parallel logs pipelines without having to worry about affecting their colleagues’ pipelines in the process.